 As well, grape juice is acidic and works just like mirin to tenderize meats.

-White grape juice has similar flavor notes to wine, yet it’s a juice, and it is alcohol-free.
-I don’t recommend red grape juice because it has a dark color and mirin is light yellow colored.
+White grape juice has similar flavor notes to wine, yet it’s a juice and is alcohol-free.
+I don’t recommend red grape juice because it has a dark color and mirin is a light yellow color.

 If you want to make white grape juice a bit sour to mimic mirin’s flavor even more, you can add a splash of lemon juice.
 I recommend this grape juice and lemon combo whenever you’re cooking red meats like beef and game.

 Looking for a mirin substitute WITH alcohol?
 I discuss some really good options here.

 High-quality organic apple juice with few or no preservatives is a very good substitute for alcohol-free mirin.

 Apple juice has a similar acidity to grape juice and the same sweetness.
 You can use them both interchangeably when you run out of alcohol-free mirin.

 Mirin has a certain tanginess to it, and apple juice has this too, especially if you buy one without a lot of added sugar.